Contents

 (1) A partner may only demand the statement of accounts and distribution of profits and losses after the dissolution of the partnership.

-(2)If the partnership is intended to exist for a protracted period of time, then the statement of accounts and the distribution of profits must in case of doubt occur at the end of every business year.
+(2)If the partnership is intended to exist for a protracted period of time, then the statement of accounts and the distribution of profits must occur at the end of every business year in case of doubt.

-For-profit share payments made during/before the end of the year, you can utilise private withdrawals.
-This means that you can specify how you and the other partners can receive salary-like compensation within your GbR contract.
+You can utilise private withdrawals for for-profit share payments made during/before the end of the year.
+This means you can specify how you and the other partners can receive salary-like compensation within your GbR contract.

 As a cautious entrepreneur, you should always keep reserves.
 These usually consist of revenues and profit shares that aren’t withdrawn.
 It is recommended to keep reserves sufficient enough to be able to cover all liabilities at all times and continue to meet payment obligations even when business is slow.